osin-vladimir/architect_big_data_solutions_with_spark/README.md

 ### Introduction

-This repository contains lectures and codes for the course that aims to provide gentle introduction to Apache Spark and address different capabilities of this computational engine with respect to ETL processes, Streaming and Machine Learning.
+This repository contains lectures and codes for the course that aims to provide a gentle introduction on how to build distributed big data pipelines with the help of Apache Spark.
+Furthermore, we try to address different capabilities of Apache Spark for building ETL/ Batch, Streaming, and Machine Learning data pipelines.

 ### Computational Resources